FAQs

 14. What is the difference between DSBSD (formerly DMBE) certification and DBE certification?

 “SBSD” was the acronym for the Department of Small Business and Supplier Diversity: the business certification agency for the Commonwealth of Virginia.
 “DBE” is the acronym for certification under the federal procurement program administered by the U.S. Department of Transportation: the Disadvantaged Business Enterprise program.
 Becoming SBSD certified means that you are certified by the state and obtaining DBE certification means that you are certified to participate in the federal program for transportation-related projects.
-See the section DBE Questions below.

-1. What documents should I submit to prove identification and U.S. citizenship?
+1. What documents should I submit to prove Identification and U.S. citizenship?

-• EITHER: U.S. Passport or Birth Certificate, Permanent Resident Card, or Certificate of Naturalization
+You must provide: A DMV License AND EITHER: U.S. Passport or Birth Certificate, Permanent Resident Card, or Certificate of Naturalization

 2. Do I need to notarize my application?